 None of these functions operate directly on a database.
-They operate on local data that has typically been read from a database with the Rfc functions (RfcRead, etc.).
+They operate on local data that has typically been read from a database with the Rfc functions (RfcRead, and so on...).

 There are also functions for starting up and shutting down the Interactive File Access (IFA) services, for reporting errors and for retrieving the time and date in Reality format.